 Issue Potential cause Potential solution Feedback or "whistling" Is your earmould or dome inserted correctly in your ear?
 Re-insert it.
 Is the volume very loud?
 Reduce the volume.
 Is the receiver wire broken or the earmould clogged?
 Visit your hearing care professional.
 Are you holding an object (e.g. a hat or a telephone mouthpiece) close to the hearing aid?
 Move your hand away to create more space between the hearing aid and the object.
 Is your ear full of wax?
 Visit your physician.
 No sound Is the hearing aid turned off?
 Turn it on.
-Is the hearing aid charged?
-Charge the hearing aid.
-(See the user guide for your charger.)
+Is there a battery in the hearing aid?
+Insert a new battery.
+Is the battery still good?
+Replace with a new battery.
 Is the receiver wire broken or the earmould clogged?
 Visit your hearing care professional.
 Is your ear full of wax?
 Visit your physician.